mfxuus/mfxuus.github.io/_posts/2019-12-28-setting-up-google-cloud-platform.md

 ## Final Note

 Don't forget to stop your VM once you're done with a session!!
 To stop a VM, simply click on the 3 vertical dots you've used to "start" the VM, but this time, choose "stop".

+## Resources

+A great resource / hands-on guide on performing Data Science tasks on GCP can be found here: <a href="https://amzn.to/2MQ7ogO">Data Science on the Google Cloud Platform</a>.

+<i>Instead of asking for donation, or plaguing you with ads, I choose to provide you with links through Amazon's Affiliate programs.
+Your purchase through the link helps support my blog at no additional cost to you, and you're buying something truly awesome at the same time!</i>